plone/Products.ATContentTypes/Products/ATContentTypes/README.txt

   * For developers: Interfaces were moved to a single module interfaces.py and schemata were moved to the module of their type classes.
-E.g. instead of importing ATDocumentSchema from types.schemata you have to import it from types.ATDocument.
+E.g. instead of importing ATDocumentSchema from content.schemata you have to import it from content.ATDocument.